antonlydell/streamlit-passwordless/README.rst

 The app first initializes the session state variables needed by streamlit-passwordless.
 Then it loads the public and private key from the *.env* file and creates the ``BitwardenPasswordlessClient``, which is used to communicate with Bitwarden Passwordless.dev.
+The database session factory, needed to connect to the user database, is created from the cached resource function `create_session_factory`.
+A SQLite database (streamlit_passwordless.db) located in the current working directory is used in the example and if it does not exist it will be created.
 Lastly the forms to *register* and *sign in* are rendered in separate tabs.
 Run the example app with the following command: